-Describe how elders were key leaders in the New Testament church.
-In what ways are elders today able to learn from the New Testament abrole and the responsibilities of leadership? out their
+Describe the significance of serving and caring in the readings, and how deacons were key leaders in the New Testament church.

+In what ways are the deacons of today able to learn from the New Testament about their role and the responsibilities of leadership?